 The committee issued a draft report in November 2015 based on its analysis of the ideas and feedback gathered during the 2014-15 academic year.

-Taking into account all assessments and comments gathered, the committee plans to develop a final report to present to the Faculty Senate, Academic Council, and, ultimately, the University president during the fall 2016 semester.
+Taking into account all assessments and comments gathered, the committee issued a final report in August 2016, which will be presented to each College Council (or equivalent body), Faculty Senate, Academic Council, and, ultimately, the University president during the fall 2016 semester.

 Members of the Notre Dame comunity are encouraged to share their thoughts directly with the committee using the email firstname.lastname@example.org.